Skip to content

 Door Shelves (Warmest: 40–42°F)

 The door is the warmest part of your fridge because it's exposed to room temperature every time you open it.
-Store only items that tolerate temperature fluctuations: condiments (ketchup, mustard, hot sauce), juices, butter, and salad dressings.
+Store only items that tolerate fluctuations: condiments (ketchup, mustard, hot sauce), juices, butter, salad dressings.
 Never store milk or eggs in the door.

 Top Shelf (Consistent: 37–40°F)